 Located between Kalamazoo Avenue to the North and Water Street to the South at Edwards Street, the Arcadia Creek Festival Place is a multi-use space opened in 2004 by Downtown Tomorrow Incorporated.
 Several organizations and individuals funded the construction of the festival place through many generous donations.

-While the site is publicly owned by the City of Kalamazoo, the festival place is managed and programmed by Downtown Kalamazoo Incorporated and maintained by the Downtown Development Authority.
+While the site is publicly owned by the City of Kalamazoo, the festival place is managed and programmed by the Kalamazoo Downtown Partnership and maintained by the Downtown Development Authority.
 The Arcadia Creek Festival Place is both a public open space and a special event venue.
 As an open space, the festival place is open daily to the general public as a setting for lunch, play and relaxation.
 As a special event venue, the festival place serves as a community gathering place for celebrations and special events of all types.

 Annually, events begin in late- April and run through mid-October.
 In 2014, the Arcadia Creek Festival Place was host to more than 25 events encompassing more than 50 event days and over 150,000 attendees.
 These events range in size from corporate picnics with fewer than 50 attendees, to the annual Greek Festival & Ribfest drawing 30,000 and over.

 The Arcadia Creek Festival Place is managed and programmed by the Kalamazoo Downtown Partnership.
 There is a process in place for obtaining the approval to hold an event, it is as follows:

 - Contact Sue Huggett to check availability for the date you have in mind and for more information.